XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/contact-us.md

 layout: single
 permalink: /contact-us/
 ---
-Do you have any questions? or want to report something?
+Do you have any questions or want to report something?

 Feel free to contact us using one of these methods: